granam180/dojo_rules/introduction.md

-I love Ruby and JavaScript!
+I enjoy learning more about HTML/CSS and Javascript MVC frameworks